KlenM/Manuscript-PhD-thesis/2_background/2_1_rand_func.md

 ### Stationary random functions
 The common class of random functions in physics is stationary random functions.
-A random function is stationary if all of its final-dimensional distribution functions @eq:randProcDef are invariant under the parameter shifts
+A random function is stationary if all of its final-dimensional distribution functions ^[eq:randProcDef] are invariant under the parameter shifts
 $$
 F_{t_1 + \tau, \dots, t_n+\tau}(x_1, \dots, x_n) = F_{t_1, \dots, t_n}(x_1, \dots, x_n)\,, \quad \forall t_i\,, \ i \in [1\dots n]\,, \ \forall n
 $$